 In 2007, his passion for glassworking led him to relocate to the rural fields of Toyama, where he hand-built his workshop in an ancient Japanese warehouse.
 His minimalist approach to glass vessels contrasted with the decorative, western-influenced glass available at the time and earned him wide recognition in Japan and abroad as the precursor of a new movement in glasswork.

 Always a teacher at heart, his desire to share his knowledge with the following generations motivated him to build a second production line in his workshop, intended exclusively for skill-building.
 Having developed a new business model that embraces the centuries-old apprenticeship system in his atelier, he now teaches glassworking to trainees from all over Japan.
 This ideology forms a unique platform for the development of technical, creative, and administrative expertise for the craftspeople in his studio.

-He currently lives not far from his studio, with his partner and two children in a traditional Japanese farmhouse he passionately redesigned over 5 years and continues to be invited to teach workshops and exhibit worldwide.
+He currently lives not far from his studio, with his partner and three children in a traditional Japanese farmhouse he passionately redesigned over 5 years and continues to be invited to teach workshops and exhibit worldwide.